TRAFFIC, TRANSIT, ROAD WORK, WEATHER: Wednesday watch

 BRIDGES AND DETOUR ROUTES

-871st morning without the West Seattle Bridge.
-32 days until the week SDOT hopes to reopen it.
-(The exact date is expected to be announced tomorrow.)
+878th morning without the West Seattle Bridge.
+32 days until the day SDOT expects to reopen it, September 18th.

 1st Avenue South Bridge: